iLert/terraform-provider-ilert/website/docs/r/user_email_contact.html.markdown

 A [user email contact](https://api.ilert.com/api-docs/#tag/Contacts) is a subentity of a user and wraps various notification methods which are specifically using an email.

+> Note: A user already contains an email contact with user email by default.
+When creating a new user you have to reference the already existing contact by using a data source, as shown in the example below.

 ## Example Usage

 ```hcl